 When the dust started to settle at the start of 2016, the Shanghai Composite Index (SSE) had almost halved from peak levels.
 If an investor bought the index at the 2015 peak, they would still be at a loss today - the highest level it reached was the post-pandemic peak in September 2021, which was just above 3,700, or 27% lower than the entry point.
 This is an interesting point to keep in mind as while China has continued to deliver robust high singledigit growth rates in the years following that bust, but the equity market has not kept pace with the economy.
 In fact, the Shanghai Composite level at the time of writing is roughly flat with the start of 2010, while China is generally regarded as the world's primary growth engine of the decade.
-Other indices, such as the CSI 300, may have fared a bit better, but no major benchmark has recovered to the 2015 peak.
+Other indices, such as the CSI 300, may haved fared a bit better, but no major benchmark has recovered to the 2015 peak.
+When it comes to assessing risk in China, its unique characteristics and market structure, and propensity for heavy regulatory intervention are just some of the myriad of considerations that concentrated investors, not only in single stocks, but also in geographies, should be aware of and can take essential steps to mitigate.